microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 created.
 Composable classes may not add activation support.

 The ComposableAttribute includes a UInt32 parameter for version number.
-The version number for the ComposableAttribute defines the version of Windows that added that composition support.
+The version number for the ComposableAttribute defines the version that added that composition support.

 Custom Attributes
 -----------------

-WinRT supports the definition of custom metadata attributes.
-All constructs in the WinRT type system can carry custom metadata attributes.
+xlang supports the definition of custom metadata attributes.
+All constructs in the xlang type system can carry custom metadata attributes.
 This includes all named types (enums, structs, delegates, interfaces, classes, etc.) as well as individual elements contained within type constructs (such as methods, parameters, etc).

-Custom attributes are named like other WinRT types.
+Custom attributes are named like other xlang types.
 However, they are not activatable.
 They are a purely data construct.

 Custom attributes define a data schema of either positional parameters or named fields.
 A custom attribute may not use both positional parameters and named fields – they must choose one or the other.
-The types of a custom attribute’s parameters and fields are limited to the WinRT fundamental types, enums and references to other WinRT types.
+The types of a custom attribute’s parameters and fields are limited to the xlang fundamental types, enums and references to other xlang types.
 No other parameter or field type is allowed.

 Custom attributes that use positional parameters must define one or more valid sets of positional parameters.
 Each set must specify zero or more positional